charsyme/Human-Data-Generation-Framework/README.md

 ## Download and reformat the CityScapes dataset and the human models

 1. Run the following shell script in order to download the 3D human models and other files neccessary for the generation process.
-The 3D human models are generated using code from [https://github.com/shunsukesaito/PIFu](https://github.com/shunsukesaito/PIFu), which is provided under the MIT licence, using as input images from the [Clothing Co-Parsing (CCP) dataset](https://github.com/bearpaw/clothing-co-parsing), which are provided under the Apache 2.0 licence.
+The 3D human models are generated through [https://github.com/shunsukesaito/PIFu](https://github.com/shunsukesaito/PIFu), which is provided under the MIT licence, using images from the [Clothing Co-Parsing (CCP) dataset](https://github.com/bearpaw/clothing-co-parsing) as input, which are provided under the Apache 2.0 licence.
 ```
 mkdir -p ./background_images/CityScapes/in
 mkdir -p ./background_images/CityScapes/out